Lexington, Illinois

 Lexington is a city in McLean County, Illinois, United States.
 The population was 2,090 at the 2020 census.
 There are two theories regarding the etymology of the city name.
-One says it was named for the Battle of Lexington, where General Gridley's father fought. and the other that it was named for the home town of James Brown, the town's co-founder.
+One says it was named for the Battle of Lexington, where General Asahel Gridley's father fought, and the other says that it was named for Lexington, Kentucky, the hometown of James Brown, the town's co-founder.

 History

 Origin and original town design

 Lexington was laid out on 4 January 1836 by Asahel Gridley (1810–1881) and James Brown (c.
 1802- ?).
 Gridley was a lawyer and banker from Bloomington who would eventually become the richest man in McLean County; Brown was born in Lexington, Kentucky, and Lexington, Illinois, seems to have been his only attempt at founding a town.
 Its founding was part of a great real estate boom that swept across the nation.
 Within a few months of the founding of the town seven other new towns were laid out in McLean County: Concord (now Danvers), Hudson, Le Roy, Livingston, Lytleville, Mt.
 Hope and Wilksborough.
 In common with other towns founded during the 1836 boom, and unlike many later towns, Lexington was designed around a central public square with streets running true north–south and east–west.
 In the case of Lexington, the original town consisted of 36 blocks, each containing six lots.
 Like most of the towns of the 1836 era the town was built along the line that divided woodland from prairie; the southeast corner of the town was just within the limits of timber.
 Like most Mackinaw River towns, Lexington was laid out on higher ground some distance from the river itself.